Uniform confidence bands for nonparametric errors-in-variables regression: Simulation studies

 We use Monte Carlo simulations to evaluate the coverage probabilities of our confidence bands for $g$ on the interval $I = [-\sigma_X, \sigma_X]$.
+To assess how informative these confidence bands are, we also record and present the median statistics of the average band lengths on $I$, and also visually illustrate realized bands via figures.
 We use the kernel function $K$ defined by its Fourier transform $\varphi_K$ given by